Carrie Bradshaw: The Carrie Diaries

 The Carrie Diaries is a television prequel series set prior to the events of Sex and the City, depicting Carrie’s teenage years.
 It follows her life in a Connecticut suburb, where she lives with her father and younger sister, Dorrit.
+The Carrie Diaries introduced several inconsistencies with Carrie's backstory established on Sex and the City, and is not considered canon to the earlier series.

 Author Candace Bushnell expanded the character's backstory through a young adult book series, including Summer and the City: A Carrie Diaries Novel.
 The novel portrays Carrie attending Brown University in the 1980s and taking summer writing classes at The New School.
 In coverage of the CW adaptation, TV Guide described the younger version of Carrie as navigating early adulthood while experimenting with fashion and exploring relationships.

 Style and influence

 Carrie's wardrobe in Sex and the City is frequently portrayed as high-end and designer-focused, often appearing inconsistent with her income as a newspaper columnist, particularly before the publication of her book in season 5.
 Her spending habits, especially on fashion items such as shoes, contribute to recurring financial issues throughout the series, including maxed-out credit cards, minimal savings, and poor credit.
 In the season 1 episode "The Power of Female Sex", Carrie refers to her shoe obsession as a "substance abuse problem."

 Several plot points highlight her relationship with luxury fashion.
 In one episode, she is mugged and loses both her Fendi Baguette clutch and Manolo Blahnik sandals—an event often credited with popularizing the baguette bag in mainstream fashion.
 Another signature accessory associated with Carrie is the Dior Saddle bag, which she prominently wears in the season 3 episode "No Ifs, Ands, or Butts".

 Carrie is depicted as having a strong interest in fashion, once stating that she would purchase Vogue instead of dinner.
 Her fondness for expensive footwear is a recurring theme; in one episode, Miranda estimates that Carrie owns at least 100 pairs of shoes, each averaging around $400, totaling over $40,000 in footwear alone.
 The series mentions Barneys, Bergdorf Goodman, Bloomingdale's, and Saks Fifth Avenue as some of her preferred places to shop.